Kirsten Hyde, alumna, Refugee Studies

-Kirsten Hyde has always felt strongly about the human rights of refugees and asylum seekers, so decided to pursue an MSc in Refugee Studies at LSBU
+Kirsten Hyde has always felt strongly about the human rights of refugees and asylum seekers, so decided to pursue a masters qualification in Refugee Studies at LSBU

 Thanks to a formative experience in India many years ago, Kirsten Hyde decided to pursue her dream career working closely with refugees.
 “I spent several months as a volunteer working with Tibetan refugees in Dharamsala many years ago,” she says.
 “It sparked a strong interest in the rights of refugees, and it’s something I’ve always wanted to take further.”

 After working as a journalist in the financial markets, Kirsten decided to take the plunge and make the career move she had always wanted.
 “I began to look at university courses that could help me into the career I wanted, and LSBU’s MSc Refugee Studies immediately stood out,” she says.

 “I was intrigued by the focus on human rights law, refugee law and forced migration issues, but also by the wealth of experience of the lecturers,” adds Kirsten.
 “In particular, the chance to learn from Professor Gaim Kibreab, a recognised authority in the field, was very exciting.”

 Quality of the course

 As a London resident with a young son, Kirsten was keen to study somewhere close to home, so our location – coupled with the quality of the course – persuaded her that LSBU was the place for her.